gauditech/gaudi-docs/docs/reference/actions.md

 #### `optional`

-Makes input field optional and ommits it from action if not provided in input.
+Makes input field optional and omits it from action if not provided in input.

 ### Syntax